 Along with being less expensive, companies have found that by having in-house experts, they reduce the response time and make it simpler to complete repairs on facilities.
 Ultimately, a factory depends upon having working equipment, and if something were to break down in the middle of the night, having a technician on call could make all the difference in resuming operations.
 This is what you are signing up for, and it can become a very lucrative career.

-A technical school like ITI Technical College helps students learn the industry and helps provide companies with a pool of talent to hire skilled workers from.
+A technical school like ITI Technical College helps students learn about the industry and helps provide companies with a pool of talent to hire skilled workers.
 You will learn that the industry is very demanding, and you may even work 12-15 hours per day at times.
 Ultimately this ensures that the company will have a much faster response time and that they will be able to continue production 24/7.
 However, it is also rewarding, and it can be a very lucrative industry to work in.

 Getting Into your New Career